MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/use-aggregation-functions.md

 ## Group data into bins

-To aggregate by scalar values, such as a numeric or time values, you'll first want to group the data into bins using the [bin()](../binfunction.md) function.
+To aggregate by numeric or time values, you'll first want to group the data into bins using the [bin()](../binfunction.md) function.
 Using `bin()` can help you understand how values are distributed within a certain range and make comparisons between different periods.

 The following query counts the number of storms that caused crop damage for each week in 2007.
 The `7d` argument represents a week, as the function requires a valid [timespan](../scalar-data-types/timespan.md) value.